parsa200514/Portfolio/README.md

 # Portfolio
-Welcome to my GitHub repository, showcasing a curated collection of my projects as a seasoned Backend Django Developer and Software Engineer.
+👋Welcome to my GitHub repository, showcasing a curated collection of my projects as a seasoned Backend Django Developer and Software Engineer.
 This repository serves as an interactive portfolio, allowing companies to explore my skills, expertise, and the diverse range of projects I've undertaken.
+Explore away! 🚀

+### ⚠️Do not forget to use a VPN for testing projects in Iran.🌐

 -------------------------------------------------------------------------------------------------------------------------------------------